Saidsp19/sidecar/README.md

 ## MacOS Installation Notes

 Here are some brief notes on getting everything to run on macOS.
-This works on my MacBook Pro 2017 running High Sierra (10.13.3).
+This works on my MacBook Pro 2017 running Catalina (10.15.4).
 Install the [Brew](https://brew.sh) package manager if you don't already have it.
 Next, install the following packages (I've noted the versions that I currently have)

 ```
-% brew install cmake # 3.10.3
+% brew install cmake # 3.17.0
-% brew install ace # 6.4.7
+% brew install ace # 6.5.8
-% brew install boost # 1.66.0
+% brew install boost # 1.72.0
-% brew install fftw # 3.3.7
+% brew install fftw # 3.3.8
-% brew install open-mpi # 3.0.0
+% brew install open-mpi # 4.0.3
-% brew install qt # 5.10.1
+% brew install qt # 5.14.1
 ```

 The software also needs an implementation of the